wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/implementation-recommendations/includes/6-directional-data.md

 are aware that their flow is no longer running.
 To get the flow owner's email address, use the Office 365 Users connector and use the **Get user profile (V2)** action to return the owner's email address.
-To get their email address, you will need to add the **Creator object** ID, which can be retrieved from the **List Flows as Admin** action.
+To get their email address, you will need to add the **Creator object ID**, which can be retrieved from the **List Flows as Admin** action.

 ![Get flow creator email](../media/35-get-flow-creator-email.png)